Beyond Tribalism And For the Kingdom

 For the Kingdom

 There are certainly many things that could fit into this category.
 The gospel, loving God and loving others, and fulfilling the Great Commission would be among the nonnegotiables for me.
-But if you were to pin my back against a wall (hopefully not literally) and make me choose one word that separates what I view as Big Kingdom minded people and Small Kingdom minded people it would be this: faith.
+But if you were to pin my back against a wall (hopefully not literally) and make me choose one word that separates what I view as Big Kingdom-minded people and Small Kingdom-minded people, it would be faith.

 I want to be around people who have great faith.
-Using the definition that my professor gave in college, true faith 1) Believes what God says, 2) Commits to do what God requires, and 3) Trusts and rests on God’s promises.
+Using the definition that my professor, Dr. Allan Brown, gave in college, true faith 1) Believes what God says, 2) Commits to do what God requires, and 3) Trusts and rests on God’s promises.

-It’s people who demonstrate these three qualities in their life that I want to be around.
-I want to be close to people who love God’s Word, regardless if they fit into my box or not.
+It’s people who demonstrate these three qualities in their lives that I want to be around.
+I want to be close to people who love God’s Word, regardless of whether they fit into my box.
 I want to be around people who are obedient.
 People who are obeying Christ’s commands to go out into all the world and proclaim the gospel.
 I want to be around others who are actively raising up disciples.
 I want to be close to those people who have a peace about them in the midst of tremendous storms.

 Are We Tribalistic Or Kingdom Focused?

-• Do I celebrate new people coming to faith in Christ in other Christ-centered churches just as much as if they came to faith inside the church I attend?
+• Do I celebrate new people coming to faith in Christ in other Christ-centered churches just as much as I do when they come to faith in the church I attend?

 • Among the top five strongest Christians I respect in my life, are any of them from a different denominational or tribalistic persuasion?

-• In my prayers for God to send a spiritual revival to my community, would I be okay if he used a group different than mine to do it?
+• In my prayers for God to send a spiritual revival to my community, would I be okay with him using a group different from mine to do it?

 • Do I evaluate a person’s spiritual maturity based on their faith in God or on the basis of whether or not they fit my tribal qualifications?

-• Are my decisions for attending the church I attend based on how that church glorifies God and spreads his name to the world or based on the name that is on the sign?
+• Are my decisions about attending the church I attend based on how that church glorifies God and spreads his name to the world, or on the name on the sign?